 Our ambitious commercial efforts are focused on driving the continuous growth of our priority brands in our largest markets, most notably the US.
-Our R&D teams continue to generate evidence from clinical trials to support the right patients for each medicine, as well as the differentiation of our brands.
+Our R&D teams continue to generate evidence from clinical trials to support the right patients for four million patients this year. each medicine, as well as the differentiation of our brands.